top of page

 • Onions and garlic in stuffing and other dishes (don’t let your cat eat salad dressing!)

 The best approach?
 Ask guests not to feed your pets anything without checking with you first.
-It prevents confusion and keeps your pet safe.
+This prevents confusion and keeps your pet safe.

 Holiday Decorations: Pretty but Problematic

-Your festive decorations can pose risks to curious pets:
+Your festive decorations can pose risks to curious pets.
+Let’s explore some common dangers.

-Tinsel, ribbons, and string: These are particularly dangerous for cats, who love to play with them.
+These decorations are particularly dangerous for cats, who love to play with them.
 If swallowed, they can cause serious blockages.
 Keep these decorations high up and secure.

-Ornaments and breakables: If your pet can reach it, assume they might try to taste it.
-Place fragile or edible-looking decorations higher on the tree.
+If your pet can reach it, assume they might try to taste it.
+Place fragile or edible-looking decorations higher on the tree to avoid accidents.

-The holidays disrupt your pet's normal routine with unfamiliar visitors, unusual schedules, and new sounds and smells.
-Some pets love excitement and some find it overwhelming.
+The holidays can disrupt your pet's normal routine.
+Unfamiliar visitors, unusual schedules, and new sounds and smells can be overwhelming.
+Some pets thrive on excitement, while others find it stressful.

 • Hiding or seeking isolated spaces